Skyfighter64/ALUP-Lightshow/README.md

 Only use trusted light show json files, don't run files from untrused sources without verifying their contents.

 ## Running a light show:
-1. Change the device connection parameters to your devices in your lightshow file (eg. for `example.json: Set the IP address for Device 0 and the COM-Port for device 1 correctly)
+1. Change the device connection parameters to your devices in your lightshow file (eg. for `example.json: Set the IP address for Device 0 and the COM-Port for device 1 correctly or specify device in cmdline options)
-2. Run: `python3 lightshow/lightshow.py [filename.json]`
+2. Run: `python3 lightshow_player.py [filename.json]`

 ## Create a lightshow from a Video:
 Run `python3 video_to_lightshow.py [video_file.mp4] -o [output.json]` to start conversion